ideasonpurpose/tools-and-workflows/section-1/README.md

 GUI apps generally show the project history all the time.
 On the command line, run `git log` (then type `q` to quit).

 Past commits can be checked out or branched from.
-In extreme cases, the entire repository can even be reset to a previous commit.
+In extreme cases, the entire repository can even be reset (rolled back) to a previous commit.

 ### Where am I?